tmweigand/PMMoTo/paper/paper.md

 # Acknowledgements

 Thank you to Cass T. Miller, Orlando Coronell, Riley Vickers, Kelsey Bruning, and Andrew van Jotcham for support, assistance, and ideas in the development of PMMoTo.
-Portions have this work have been supported by NIEHS Superfund Grant (P42-ES031007) and and computing resources from XSEDE/ACCESS (CTS200041).
+Special thanks to Emily Jane Bernath for the design of logos and for her encouragement and support.
+Portions of have this work have been supported by NIEHS Superfund Grant (P42-ES031007) and and computing resources from XSEDE/ACCESS (CTS200041).

 # References